bcherny/auditable/README.md

 - compare with baobab
 - implement with ES7 proxies, to support runtime property addition/removal
 - statically typed interface
+- support for mutating multiple properties in a single transaction

 ### why not use Object.observe?